bcgov/SCJ-Online-Booking/openshift/helm/README.md

 `helm -n bc7c5c-prod install scjob . -f values-prod.yaml`

+### After deploying

+You will need to edit the secrets and the routes on OpenShift.
+The route whitelist annotations should match the eDivorce application for Dev/Test/Prod respectively.
+Both apps use justice.gov.bc.ca as a reverse proxy.

 ## Upgrading

 The `upgrade` command can be used when updating existing deployments in a namespace.